phanison898/phanison898/README.md

 - Master React & React-Native skills
 - Master MERN stack
-- Building clones of all social media applications one after the other, as a way to let the world know what I'm capable of
+- Rebuild all social media applications one after the other

 ---